• Español

 Gráfico

-During the first academic year of the programme, and always before 31 January, the PhD student must register the thesis and sign a written commitment; it is also necessary to complete the doctoral candidate’s Research Plan and doctoral activities document.
+During the first academic year of the programme, and always before 31 January, the PhD student must register the thesis and sign a written commitment; it is also necessary to complete the doctoral candidate’s Research Plan, the Training Plan and doctoral activities document.

-The PhD student must prepare a research plan during the first academic year of the stay on the programme, which, together with the training activities that he/she carries out, will be included in the activities and research plan register (RAPI).
-Both will be regularly reviewed by the tutor and thesis director and assessed annually by the academic commission responsible for the PhD programme.
+The PhD student must prepare a research plan and a training plan during the first academic year of the stay on the programme, which, together with the training activities that he/she carries out, will be included in the activities and research plan register (RAPI).
+These documents will be regularly reviewed by the tutor and thesis director and assessed annually by the academic commission responsible for the PhD programme.